Talks programme for 2025

 Wednesday 19 February, 7.15 for 7.30pm

-Sam Pearson will present:
+Dr Sam Pearson presented:

 'Planetary Mass Objects and JuMBOs in the Trapezium Cluster'

-Outline: In recent observations of the Trapezium Cluster with the James Webb Space Telescope, we have discovered and characterised hundred of planetary-mass candidates with masses down to, and below, the mass of Jupiter.
+Outline: In recent observations of the Trapezium Cluster with the James Webb Space Telescope, we have discovered and characterised hundreds of planetary-mass candidates with masses down to, and below, the mass of Jupiter.
 In an unexpected twist we find that 8% of these planetary-mass objects are in wide binaries.
 The binary fraction of stars and brown dwarfs is well known to decrease monotonically with decreasing mass such that the binary fraction for the planetary-mass regime is expected to approach zero.
 The existence of substantial population of Jupiter Mass Binary Objects (JuMBOs) raises serious questions of our understanding of both star and planet formation.
-In this talk Sam will present the discovery of these JuMBOs and discuss the implications for our understanding of planet formation.
+In this talk Sam presented the discovery of these JuMBOs and discussed the implications for our understanding of planet formation.

-Biographical details: Samuel Pearson is a European Space Agency Research Fellow based at the European Space Research and Technology Centre (ESTEC) in the Netherlands.
+Biographical details: Dr Samuel Pearson is a European Space Agency Research Fellow based at the European Space Research and Technology Centre (ESTEC) in the Netherlands.
 He obtained his PhD at the University of St Andrews.
 His research focuses on the formation of low mass stars, brown dwarfs and planets.
 This means he spends the majority of his time observing nearby star forming regions, as this provides a unique window to study these formation processes in action.

 Recently his work has been focusing on isolated Planetary Mass Objects (PMOs).
 These are objects below the deuterium burning limit of 13MJup.
 PMOs are not massive enough to sustain hydrogen fusion like a star.
 They are inherently faint and will cool over time, becoming fainter throughout their life.
 However, when PMOs are young they are still warm from their formation and are observable in the infrared.
 This provides a valuable window into a very exciting mass range that contains both the extreme lower limits of star formation (brown dwarfs) and rogue planets that have been ejected from their host star system.
 PMOs present a unique opportunity to study both star formation and planet formation at the same time.